Bearologics/DeviceCheckWorker/README.md

   request.setValue(tokenString, forHTTPHeaderField: "X-Apple-Device-Token")

   // optional when signing using a development certificate
-  // this will use the Sandbox DeviceCheck API request.setValue("true", forHTTPHeaderField: "X-Apple-Device-Sandbox")
+  // this will use the development DeviceCheck server request.setValue("true", forHTTPHeaderField: "X-Apple-Device-Development")

   let config = URLSessionConfiguration.default
   let session = URLSession(configuration: config)